Samsung/tizen-docs/docs/application/dotnet/guides/nui/view.md

 </tr>
 </table>

 The following figure shows three cases of parent `View` and its child `View`.
-Parent `View` is blue and child `View` is red.
-In the following examples, all of the red `View` is identically located at (3, 5) of its parent coordinate system that is based on `ParentOrigin` property of the child `View`.
+The parent `View` is represented by blue color and child `View` is represented by red color.
+In the following examples, all of the red-colored `View` coordinates are identically located at (3, 5) of its parent coordinate system, which is based on the `ParentOrigin` property of the child `View`. `PivotPoint` is set to default **TopLeft**:

 **Figure: The final position with different ParentOrigin**